Tinay925/Tina-portfolio/README.md

 Accounts Payable Specialist

-This repository contains the portfolio and professional information for Tinay925, an Accounts Payable Specialist.
+This repository contains the portfolio and professional information for Tina, an Accounts Payable Specialist.
 It highlights experience, skills, projects, and contact information.

 ## About